cpeditor/cpeditor/README.md

 	```

 2. Install [Qt](https://www.qt.io/download) (5.12 or higher) and [CMake](https://cmake.org/download/) (3.12 or higher).
    - If you are using Linux/Mac, you can install from your package manager.
-For example, `sudo pacman -S qt5` on Arch Linux, `brew install qt5` on Mac OS, `sudo apt-get install qt5-default` on Ubuntu Linux.
+For example, `sudo pacman -S qt5` on Arch Linux, `brew install qt5` on Mac OS.
    - You can also download the [offline installer](https://www.qt.io/offline-installers), or download from the [mirrors](https://download.qt.io/static/mirrorlist/).
 The path from the root of the mirror should be like `/qt/official_releases/qt/5.14/5.14.0/qt-opensource-<platform>-5.14.0.<suffix>` (or other versions).

 3. Set environment variable `CMAKE_PREFIX_PATH=%QtPath%/%QtVersion%/%Compiler%/lib/cmake` if necessary (i.e. cmake can't find the Qt installation path.).